SHARUKKESH/GIGSHIELD-NULLCHIPER/README.md

 📌 Problem Statement

 Food delivery partners working with platforms like Zomato and Swiggy depend on daily earnings.
-However, external factors such as heavy rain, extreme heat, pollution, or curfews can reduce their working hours and directly impact their income.
+However, external factors such as heavy rain, extreme heat, pollution, and curfews can reduce their working hours and directly impact their income.

-Currently, there is no system to compensate them for this income loss.
+Currently, there is no reliable system to compensate them for this income loss.

 💡 Proposed Solution

 GigShield is an AI-based parametric insurance platform that protects delivery workers against loss of income caused by external disruptions.
 The system automatically detects such disruptions and provides instant payouts without requiring manual claims.

 👤 Target Users